 This article has some great information for anyone wanting to share photos safely.

-"These are 10 interactive lessons designed by the folks in Google to help students learn more about different themes related to the general topic of digital citizenship.
+"These are 10 interactive lessons designed by the folks at Google to help students learn more about different themes related to the general topic of digital citizenship.
 And while all these lessons revolve around YouTube, most of the principles they include could also be projected on any other digital platform."

 1-10 of 16